sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Wait for x ms.

 #### wait.byId(id,maxTime)
-Wait for an element with id to appear for maxTime.
+Wait for an element with id to appear before maxTime.
+If the elemet do not appear within maxTime an error will be thrown.

+#### byXpath(xpath, maxTime) {
+Wait for an element founmd by xpath to appear beforeYo maxTime.
 If the elemet do not appear within maxTime an error will be thrown.

 ### Run JavaScript
 You can run your own JavaScript in the browser from your script.